Close Menu

 It is also possible for an ME to answer written questions after the hearing.
 These questions are sent after the hearing.
 They require review and filing objections.
 If you do not know how to do this, then hire an attorney.
 Do not make the mistake of not preparing for the medical expert.

 Prior to your hearing, you can review the ME’s resume.
 If a medical expert is going to testify at your hearing, then they must submit a resume about their experience to the court.
 Your attorney can review the resume of the medical expert.
 If the medical expert does not have the proper experience, the attorney can object to the appearance of the medical expert.
-Remember, at the hearing, the burden to prove your medical condition prevent you from working is on you.
+Remember, at the hearing, the burden to prove your medical condition prevents you from working is on you.

 HIRE AN ATTORNEY TO QUESTION THE MEDICAL EXPERT